Visa to Nigeria: cost, terms, features

 Visa subject to legalization (STR)

-• Period of stay in the country: up to 2 years
+• Duration of stay in the country: up to 2 years

-• Visa validity period: 2 years with possibility of extension
+• Visa validity: 2 years with the possibility of extension

 Official visa